 But first, what is aspect ratio?
 A good definition of aspect ratio is that it is the ratio of Length x width of the screen.
 16:9 ratio has been the standard phone display aspect ratio.
 It can be referred to as a short and squat ratio.

-A FullView display is has a slim and tall aspect ratio.
+A FullView screen is one that has a slim and tall aspect ratio.
 18:9 is the most common FullView Display ratio right now.
 Here is what the older 16:9 aspect ratio display looks like beside an 18:9 aspect ratio display of the same size:

 It is said that a picture speaks more than a thousand words.
 Hopefully, the above image paints a clear…well, picture.
-The FullView Display is taller and slimmer.
+The FullView screen (right) is taller and slimmer.

 FullView Display Ratios